anthonygauthier/MySimpleORM/README.md

 1. `require 'vendor/autoload.php;`
 2. `use MySimpleORM\BaseClass;`
 3. `extends BaseClass`
+4. Change your `private` class attributes to `protected` to give access to the mapper.

 No need for getters/setters, the `BaseClass` provides you a generic methods.